treadly55/bookworm-ai-assistant/README.md

 # 📚 The Bookworm's Companion

-**The Bookworm's Companion** is an AI-powered book recommendation web application that utlizies OpenAI's Assistants API to ingest custom information and then search that information with a programmed 'agent'.
+**The Bookworm's Companion** is an AI-powered book recommendation engine powered by OpenAI's Assistants API to ingest custom information and then search that information with a programmed 'agent'.

-Using this codebase you can create your own agent and ingest your own custom information by following the instructions below.
+-Utilizes OpenAI's Assistants API to:

+ -Ingest custom information.

+ -Search that information using a programmed agent.

+-Users can:

+ -Create their own agent.

+ -Ingest their own data by following provided instructions.

+-Alternatively, users can:

-You can also just use the OpenAI platform to generate an assistants ID and update the code accordingly.
+ -Use the OpenAI platform to generate an assistant ID.

+ -Update the code with that ID.

+-This version uses:

-This version of the AI assistant uses the GoodReads top 50 books for the month of May 2025 as the custom informaiton.
-The agent uses this information to suggest a book based on the users query.
+ -GoodReads top 50 books for May 2025 as the dataset.

+ -The agent suggests books based on user queries using that data.

 ## Working Example
 https://bookworm-companion-sooty.vercel.app/